-- Virtual Courses Offered by SBES and Other Departments: There are some non-required courses (e.g., Life Science, Math, and Engineering Elective Courses) offered by SBES and other departments at VT or WFU that are taught virtually. - o Expectations: - If a given class is taught entirely online, then there should be no issues with taking the class remotely.
-However, synchronous lecture attendance may be required, at the discretion of the instructor(s).
+- Virtual Courses Offered by SBES and Other Departments: There are some non-required courses (e.g., Life Science, Math, and Engineering Elective Courses) offered by SBES and other departments at VT or WFU that are taught virtually. - Expectations: - If a given class is taught entirely online, then there should be no issues with taking the class remotely.
+However, synchronous lecture attendance may be required, at the discretion of the instructor(s). - If a given class requires in-person components or requires synchronous lecture attendance, then requests for remote accommodations can be made.
+However, the decision to provide accommodations is entirely at the discretion of the faculty member(s) primarily responsible for teaching the course.